Efficient Quantum Circuits based on the Quantum Natural Gradient: Results

 Here, the results for the critical transverse field Ising model are shown.
 The relevant Hamiltonian is given in Eq.~\eqref{eq:H_I} with~$\lambda^Z =1$, $\lambda^X = 0$.
 The corresponding layer unitary~$U^l$~[Eq.~\eqref{eq:U_l}] is built out of a layer of $R_{\rm XX}$-s followed by a layer of~$R_{\rm Z}$-s~(Fig.~\ref{fig:schematic}, top right panel, without the layer of~$R_{\rm X}$ rotations).
 For circuit parameters targeting the~$Q =\prod_jZ_j= +1$ symmetry sector, the initial state was chosen to be:~$|\psi_0\rangle = |\uparrow\rangle^{\otimes L}$~($L$ equals the system-size).
 When searching for the parameters to realize states in the~$Q = -1$ sector, the initial state was chosen to be~$|\psi_0\rangle=X_j|\uparrow\rangle^{\otimes L}$, where~$j$ is an integer close to~$L/2$.

 Fig.~\ref{fig:TFI_gs} shows the optimization results for the SCom-QAOA circuits for different system sizes as the number of layers is varied for the ground state.
 The latter occurs in the~$Q = +1$ sector.
 The top left panel shows the final overlap to the target state,~$O_N(l = N) = |\langle \psi_T|U|\psi_0\rangle|$, at the end of the $N$ applied layers~[see Eq.~\eqref{eq:U} for the definition of~$U$].
-For each choice of~$L$, the desired fidelity was reached by~$N_c = L/2$ layers.
-This is shown in the inset of the top-left panel and is reminiscent of the results for the periodic Ising chain obtained in Ref.~\cite{Ho2019}.
+For each choice of~$L$, the number of layers required to reach the desired fidelity, denoted by~$N_c$, turned out to be~$L/2$ layers~(top right panel).
+This is reminiscent of the results for the periodic Ising chain obtained in Ref.~\cite{Ho2019}.
 However, note that the depth of the SCom-QAOA circuit optimized based on QNG does, in fact, depend on the desired fidelity to the target state and the spectral gap of the model, as described below.